 INTRODUCTION

 The aim of Generation IV (GEN-IV) nuclear system development is to excel in safety and reliability, having a very low likelihood and degree of reactor core damage and finally to eliminate the need for offsite emergency response.
 There is a reasonable expectation to demonstrate that Lead Fast Reactors (LFRs) are able to cover these two fundamental design objectives.
-Indeed, the choice of lead as primary coolant has a number of positive aspects with regard to safety and in simplifying the design [1][2], including but not being limited to the absence of exothermic reactions between lead and water, the characteristics to have high boiling point and heat of evaporation as well as a large retention capability of volatile radionuclides (i.e. I, Cs), and its self-shielding capability against radiation.
+Indeed, even if some drawbacks exist – like the presence of high corrosion/erosion effects and the high freezing temperature of Lead with respect to Sodium –, the choice of lead as primary coolant has a number of positive aspects with regard to safety and in simplifying the design [1][2], including but not being limited to the absence of exothermic reactions between lead and water, the characteristics to have high boiling point and heat of evaporation as well as a large retention capability of volatile radionuclides (i.e. I, Cs), and its self-shielding capability against radiation.

 The goal of any LFR design is to gain advantage from the use of this innovative coolant.
 Notwithstanding this, a comprehensive R&D program is necessary because of: